pacorain/alfred-template-make/README.md

 WORKFLOW_FILES = info.plist serach.py icon.png
 ```

+### 2. Install a development version of the workflow to Alfred

 Then, create a **development version** of the workflow with this command:

 ```sh
 make install-dev
 ```

-This action creates symbolic links in the workflow that point back to your cloned repo.
+This action creates symbolic links in the workflow that point back to your cloned repo, and installs a workflow with those links.
 This means that any changes to the workflow show up in your git repo, and vice versa.

 Make sure to right click the installed workflow and change the values: